chriskonnertz/string-calc/README.md

 in StringCalc.
 This is also true about PHP's problems with floating point precision.
 For example `(0.1 + 0.7) * 10` is not 8 nor 8.0 but 7.9999999999999991118… in PHP in general and in StringCalc as well.

-* This class does not offer support for any other numeral system than the decimal numeral system.
+* This library does not offer support for any other numeral system than the decimal numeral system.
-It is not intended to provide such support so if you need support of other numeral systems (such as the binary numeral system) this might not be the library of your choice.
+It is not intended to provide such support.
+Therefore, if you need support of other numeral systems (such as the binary numeral system) this might not be the library of your choice.

 * Namespaces in this documentation are relative.
 For example the namespace `Exceptions\StringCalcException` refers to